guzi5618/snapsend/README.md

   <p><em>Mobile view of Snap Send</em></p>
 </div>

-## Setup
+## Quick Start

-1. Make sure you have Python 3 installed on your computer (built-in on most Mac systems)
+1. Make sure you have Python 3 installed on your computer
 2. Clone this repository or download the files
 3. Open a terminal in the project directory
 4. Run the server: